ChidiebereAgunanne/RecipeProject/README.md

 #### Conclusion of Permutation Test

-Since the *p-value** that we found **(6.41-24)** is less than the significance level of 0.05, we reject the null hypothesis.
-There is a statistically significant relationship between preparation time and recipe rating.Even though the relationship is statistically significant, the correlation coefficient is extremely close to 0 **(r = -0.021)**, which means:The relationship is not practically meaningful
+Since the **p-value** that we found **(6.41e-24)** is less than the significance level of 0.05, we reject the null hypothesis.
+There is a statistically significant relationship between preparation time and recipe rating.
+Even though the relationship is statistically significant, the correlation coefficient is extremely close to 0 **(r = -0.021)**, which means: The relationship is not practically meaningful